Tammy lost 72 lbs*

 Eating out on-plan

 We live outside Atlanta, so we love our barbecue.
-When we’d go out to a local restaurant, we’d get barbecue spare ribs, baked beans, potato salad — and we’d even order the signature Coca-Cola cake, which, as we say in the South, was “slap-yo’-Mama good.”
+When we’d go out to a local restaurant, we’d get barbecue spare ribs, baked beans, potato salad — and we’d even order the signature soda cake, which, as we say in the South, was “slap-yo’-Mama good.”
 But now, I’ve developed new tastes, and fresh, seasonal produce or a big salad is so much more appealing than those heavy options.
 And if I do want fried chicken one day, I know I can still have it — I just plan ahead.
 When I’m going to a picnic, I’ll always bring my own food, like my pulled “pork.”
 I’ll use turkey instead of pork and a low-sugar barbecue sauce, and I’ll cook it for hours.
 To this day, people think I’m lying when I tell them it’s turkey.
 And guess what?
 It’s still “slap-yo-Mama good.”

 Get the picture